askeksa/Shrinkler/README.txt

 History:

+2018-01-03:  Version 4.5.
+Fixes and convenience features:
+             Crunched programs no longer depend on undocumented A3 contents.
+             This fixes programs with icon crashing when run from Workbench.
+             Quick -1, ..., -9 options for compression presets.
+             Option to process hunks of executable without crunching.
+             Support empty hunks (padded to 4 bytes).
+             Print minimum safety margin for overlapped data decrunching.

 2015-01-18:  Version 4.4.
 Optimizations galore:
              New match finder based on a suffix array.
              New reference edge map based on a cuckoo hash table.